PaperNathan/skill-up/README.md

 3. The quote author's name should be prefaced with a hyphen.  (ex. "- AUTHOR NAME")

 ### Bonus
-- Change the picture randomly to other Albery Einstein pictures
+- Change the picture randomly to other Albert Einstein pictures

 ## Project 3: Resume
 Search online for a resume template and recreate it in HTML and CSS.
 For your personal information (e.g. address, phone number, etc...) you can utilize fake information.